 - One person can have multiple contact points

 - Choose the camera or the phone icon

 - Your call initiates and you see yourself in the camera window

 - Once the other person accepts the call, their video appears

 Why FaceTime is the best

 FaceTime is a lot of fun!
 On iMacs and Macs, the big screen displays an amazing quality picture and gives a face to your conversations.
 Once your conversation starts, the window frames fades away so that you have no distractions during your call.
 You see what you look like during the call with a small picture inside your friend’s picture.

 If you receive call and are not on FaceTime, a message appears letting you know a call is incoming.
 Once you set-up your account, you will never miss a call again as long as you are near one of your devices and it is on.
 If you decide to stop getting calls, simply turn it off in preferences.

-FaceTime supports calls up to 720X1280 pixels, or 720P High-Definition Video.
-The onboard camera on Mac computers support wide screen so many people can fit in the frame.
+FaceTime supports calls up to 720X1280 pixels or 720P High-Definition Video.
+The onboard camera on Mac computers supports wide screen so many people can fit in the frame.